 2 grams protein per 1.25 Tbsp

-What doesn’t wheatgrass offer for a mere 30 calories?
-Even a tiny dose like this packs fiber, protein, tons of vitamin A and K, folic acid, manganese, iodine, and chlorophyll, to name a few.
-You don’t need to know what each nutrient does for you; just know that a single tablespoon will have you operating at peak performance levels.
-So even if the protein count is low, you’ll last longer at the gym.
+What doesn't wheatgrass offer for a mere 30 calories?
+Even a tiny dose of this packs fiber, protein, tons of vitamin A and K, folic acid, manganese, iodine, and chlorophyll, to name a few.
+You don't need to know what each nutrient does for you; just know that a single tablespoon will have you operating at peak performance levels.
+So even if the protein count is low, you'll last longer at the gym.

 Plenty of studies have shown that grapefruit stands alone as a particularly powerful weight-loss food.
 One study in the Journal of Medical Food found that people who ate half a fresh grapefruit a day lost 3 ½ pounds in 12 weeks despite making no changes in diet or exercise.
 And pair it with green tea, as part of the 17-Day Green Tea Diet.
 Its metabolism-boosting compounds, called catechins, increase metabolism and speed the liver's capacity for turning fat into energy.

 You may think of flax for its fiber content and rich omega-3 fatty acid profile, but flax is actually a potent protein source as well.
 Two tablespoons of the high-protein food gives you 2 grams of muscle-building protein as well as 4 grams of metabolism-enhancing fiber.
 Blend some into these essential protein shake recipes.